 Comments provided regarding the IPA's procurement process involved the frequency and timing of procurement events, the energy block size and related process adjustments.
+In light of comments received regarding increasing the hedging percentages for the Ameren energy procurements for the 2024-2025 and 2025-2026 delivery years, the IPA reviewed the hedges proposed in this draft Plan.
+Following this review, the IPA determined that the proposed hedging percentages should be sufficient to mitigate the price risks for Ameren's eligible customer portfolio.
 Several stakeholders also provided comments on the IPA's Ameren capacity procurement and hedging strategy relating to the mix of capacity procured from the IPA's bilateral procurements and capacity procured from the MISO PRA.
-The IPA proposes to change the amount of capacity procured from the IPA's procurements from the current 50% 75% with the remainder being procured from the MISO PRA.
-A few comments from stakeholders suggested increasing the energy block size to 50 MW, the IPA remains convinced that the current 25 MW energy block size is the most efficient in terms of avoiding significant mismatches with the utilities' load requirements.
+The IPA proposes to change the amount of capacity procured from the IPA's procurements from stakeholders suggested increasing the energy block size to 50 MW, the IPA remains convinced that the current 25 MW energy block size is the most efficient in terms of avoiding significant mismatches with the utilities' load requirements.

-Comments were also provided regarding the potential impact of the changes proposed for the MISO resource adequacy construct focusing on what changes would have to be made to the capacity procurement strategy if MISO's proposed seasonal resource adequacy construct and the minimum capacity obligation were to be implemented.
+Comments were also provided regarding the potential impact of the changes proposed for the MISO resource adequacy construct focusing on what changes would have to be made to the capacity procurement strategy if MISO's proposed seasonal resource adequacy construct and the minimum capacity obligation were to be implemented, as did occur through the August 31, 2022 FERC Order.
 Implementation of these changes by MISO would necessitate changes to the IPA's capacity procurement strategy as described in Section 5.2.2.1.
-Also, in response to policy issues relating to the MISO capacity market and the proposed changes, the IPA asked for comments regarding the viability of moving MISO

-Zone 4 into PJM or combining MISO Zone 4 with the ComEd PJM capacity region into an Illinois RTO.
-Most stakeholder comments expressed very little support for either of these policy changes.201
+Also, in response to policy issues relating to the MISO capacity market and the proposed changes, the IPA asked for comments regarding the viability of moving MISO Zone 4 into PJM or combining MISO Zone 4 with the ComEd PJM capacity region into an Illinois RTO.
+Most stakeholder comments expressed very little support for either of these policy changes.210